gotchoices/MyCHIPs/doc/learn-protocol.md

 ### Lift Protocol
 Readers not already familiar with credit lifts, should refer to [this section on lifts](learn-lift.md) before proceeding.

-Starting with version protocol 1.5, we will offload outside route discovery and lift negotiation to an [external library](https://github.com/gotchoices/ChipNet).
+Starting with version protocol 1.5, all distributed route discovery and lift negotiation will be handled by the [ChipNet library](https://github.com/gotchoices/ChipNet).

 This is to facilitate the following objectives:
 - Increase site bandwidth and scalability
 - Encourage multiple MyCHIPs-compatible implementations
-- Support multiple consensus methods (besides single referee) for assessing lift validity/timeout
+- Support more flexible consensus patterns (besides single referee) for assessing lift validity/timeout

 Please refer to the ChipNet repository for more detailed information.

+Local sites with more than one user can still perform linear and clearing lifts on their own as long as they propertly respect the tally/chit protocol layers.

 ### Route Discovery
 Before a lift can be performed, it is necessary to first discover whether there exists a viable pathway through entities willing to serve as participants in the lift.

-In prior versions, routes were discovered proactively and stored in a local routing table.
+In prior protocol versions, routes were discovered proactively and stored in a local routing table.
 When a lift was needed, it would be proposed via pathways deemed to be likely according to the cached routing information.
-Now, a routing request will only be issued when it is needed--as the first step in a lift process.
+Now, a routing query will only be issued when it is needed--as the first step in a lift process.

 ![use-route](uml/use-route.svg)